Happy Birthday, America! Here's Where You Can Watch Fourth Of July Fireworks In South Florida

 Fort Lauderdale – Fort Lauderdale 4th of July Spectacular: The City of Fort Lauderdale welcomes rock band The Beach Boys into town as they are set to perform at the City of Fort Lauderdale’s 4th of July Spectacular.
 This event is free to attend and The Beach Boys will perform from 7:30 to 9 p.m. on Fort Lauderdale Beach.
 Family-friendly events such as face painting, arts and crafts, water slides, and games and contests will be available.
 The firework show is scheduled for 9:30 pm.

+Margate — The fireworks show will begin at 9 p.m. to celebrate America’s birthday, at Margate Boulevard and State Road 7.

+Pembroke Pines — The celebration will be held at the Pines Recreation Center Festival Grounds, 7400 Pines Blvd., on Sunday, July 4, with fireworks show at 9 p.m.

 Pompano Beach – City Of Pompano Beach 4th of July Fireworks Extravaganza: The City of Pompano Beach will be celebrating July 4th this year with a Fireworks Extravaganza on Sunday, July 4th.
 Those attending will have the option to choose how to celebrate the event.
 They can go attend on the beach or experience the event virtually due to COVID pre-caution.
 The in-person event kicks off at 5:30 p.m. with live music from reggae band, Jazhilla Group.
 At 7:00 pm, pop band VAM Band will perform on stage.
-The fireworks extravaganza is set for 9 pm.MORE NEWS: Tracking The Tropics: Hurricane Elsa Winds, Rain Spreading Across Windward Islands
+The fireworks extravaganza is set for 9 pm.MORE NEWS: Monroe County Emergency Management Activates Incident Management Team Ahead Of Elsa

+Sunrise — Evening activities to be held at the BB&T Center, One Panther Parkway.
+Fireworks will begin at 9 p.m.